Upemba National Park: Fauna

+The country's last herd of zebras roams the park as do the last elephants in the southern part of the DRC.

 The system of lakes, rivers, swamps and wetlands supports a variety of fish fauna.
 This includes over 30 species of Cyprinidae, Mormyridae (also known as freshwater elephant fish), Barbus, Alestidae, Mochokidae and Cichlidae.

 Bird species include several threatened or endangered species, such as the shoebill, wattled crane and spotted ground-thrush.

 Schmidt's snouted frog is only known from the park.